Algebraic integers with conjugates in a prescribed distribution: Limits of measures and Serre's example

-However, we know that this measure is not perfectly optimized for the trace problem.
-Indeed, the $14$ totally positive algebraic integers $\alpha$ with $\tr(\alpha)/\deg(\alpha)$ at most $1.793$ have all conjugates lying in the support of $\mu$ \cite{WaWuWu21}, while the support of an optimal measure would contain none of these points by Proposition \ref{prop:crater}.
+We are left with $a \gamma \log \epsilon \gg -\gamma$, so $\gamma$ is $0$ if $\epsilon$ is sufficiently small.
+This implies that none of the roots of $P$ are in the support of $\mu$. \end{proof} This proposition shows that the measure of Example \ref{ex:Serre} does not give the ideal bound on the trace problem.
+Indeed, the $14$ totally positive algebraic integers $\alpha$ with $\tr(\alpha)/\deg(\alpha)$ at most $1.793$ all lie in the support of $\mu$ \cite{WaWuWu21}, while the support of an optimal measure would contain none of these points by Proposition \ref{prop:crater}.

-The next goal would be to find explicit measures using more complicated balayages that come closer to an optimal measure for the trace problem.
-We would also hope to start optimizing measures for other problems.
-These computational goals bring us beyond the scope of this paper, so we will stop.
+To make progress past this point on upper bounds for the trace problem, the natural next step is to apply Proposition \ref{prop:need_bal} with more than one auxiliary polynomial $Q_i$.
+This can be done; the technique of balayage appearing in e.g. \cite[Theorem II.4.4]{SaTo97} gives a natural way of producing measures satisfying the condition of Proposition \ref{prop:need_bal}, with Example \ref{ex:Serre} showing this in one special case.
+However, as the number of polynomials increases, the complexity of the corresponding optimization problem increases.
+We hope to return to these more complex optimization problems in future work.